 5300m at the Lasar-la.
 Combining alpine tundra and sweeping mountain panoramas with visit to monasteries and a nunnery, this trekking nicely balances cultural and wilderness activities.
 The Best time for this trekking is from Mid- April to Mid of October.

-Day01 Arrival by train or air, transfer to Lhasa, check in hotel, rest for acclimatization
+Day 1 Arrival by train or air.
+Transfer to Lhasa, check into hotel, and rest for acclimatization.
+Overnight in Lhasa hotel.

-Day05 Tsurphu Monastery- Leten, trekking 4 hours,11km, camping
+Day 5 Tsurphu Monastery- Leten, trekking 4 hours,11km.
+Camping.

-Day07 Bartso-Dorje Ling Nunnery, Trekking 4 hours,15km, camping
+Day 7 Bartso-Dorje Ling Nunnery, Trekking 4 hours,15km.
+Camping.

 Tsurphu to Yangpachen trekking day to day arrangements